AltSysrq/ensync/README.md

 The server, for the most part, knows nothing about the sync model.
-Its main functionality is storing a mapping from client-supplied 256-bit identifiers to data payloads and reference counts.
+Its main functionality is storing a mapping from client-supplied 256-bit identifiers to data payloads.
 In practise, the identifiers are SHA-3 sums of the cleartext with the pepper prepended and appended, though the server has no way to verify this.
 The reference counts are also maintained via commands from the client, since the server cannot identify references itself.

-The server also maintains a table of cleartext identifiers to blob identifiers, which serve as the roots of the file trees.
+The server also maintains a table of cleartext identifiers to blob identifiers, which serve as the roots of the file trees and the targets of directory entries.
+(Note however that it is not possible to use these pointers alone to reconstruct the directory structure.)

-### Client Side

-#### Regular Files and Symlinks

-When Ensync encounters a regular file or symlink, it reads its mode and contents into memory, determines its hash value, and queries the server whether such a blob exists.
-If not, it is uploaded.

-Files larger than 1MB are split into 1MB pieces and each piece is processed separately, and a separate blob listing the pieces is created to stand in for the file.

-The hash values for files are cached, and it is assumed the file is unmodified since the last sync if the modified date and mode are both unchanged.

-The client attempts to map cleartext hashes to existing files, so that syncs of file movement do not need to redownload the files from the server.
-When files are created or updated in the client, they are first written in a temporary location and then renamed into the desired location.
-When files are deleted in the client, they are moved to a temporary location and deleted on exit.

-#### Directories

-Syncing directories is more complicated.
-A directory is modelled as a simple sequence of (name,type,hash) tuples, sorted by name.
-The changes in a directory are reconciled by comparing the below three states and deriving new client/server states according to the current sync mode.

-- The local state of the directory as calculated by the client.

-- The state of the directory as stored in a blob on the server.

-- The "ancestor state" stored locally by the client, which lists tuples which were in the same state at the end of the previous sync.

-During reconciliation, tuples are paired by name, represented as (client,ancestor,server) below.
-The sync mode is a set of 6 bits, notated "cud/cud" for everything on (symmetric sync) or "---/---" for everything off (no changes).
-These bits indicate respectively:

-- Create Inbound. (nil,nil,a) -> (a,a,a).
-Ie, if the entry exists on the server but not in the client or ancestor state, bring it onto the client.

-- Update Inbound. (a,a,b) -> (b,b,b).
-Ie, if the entry exists on both sides, but is unchanged on the client and updated on the server, throw the client's version away and fetch the server's version.

-- Delete Inbound. (a,a,nil) -> nil.
-Ie, if the entry exists on the client and in the ancestor state but not on the server, delete from the client.

-- Create Outbound. (a,nil,nil) -> (a,a,a).
-Ie, if the entry exists on the
-  client but not in the server or the ancestor state, upload it to the server.

-- Update Outbound. (b,a,a) -> (b,b,b).
-Ie, if the entry exists on both sides, but the client version differs from the ancestor state and the server version matches the ancestor state, throw the server version away and copy the client version to the server.

-- Delete Outbound. (nil,a,a) -> nac.
-Ie, if the entry exists on the server and in the ancostr state mut not on the client, remove the entry from the server.

-Regardless of sync mode, (a,a,a) is left unchanged, (a,nil,a) is reconciled to (a,a,a), and (nil,a,nil) is reconciled to nil.

-If each member of the sync triple is in a different state, it is termed _unreconcilable_.
-When this occurs, the name in the server tuple is changed by appending `~` and a number to make it unique, and the original sync triple is reconciled as if the server had the same state as the ancestor.
-That is, (a,b,c) is reconciled as two separate triples, (a,b,b) and (nil,nil,c).

 Concurrency and Failure
 -----------------------